hanabi/hanabi.github.io/docs/level-19.md

 ### The Out-of-Order Finesse

-- Sometimes, a *Finesse* is initiated by giving a color clue to two or more cards where the next card in the sequence is clued, but it is **not** the focus of the clue.
+- Sometimes, a *Finesse* is initiated by giving a color clue that focuses the wrong card.
-- When this happens, the *Finesse* will still work: a player will blind-play a matching card.
-However, a *Fix Clue* must then be given to the player who originally received the clue, or they will go on to misplay.
+- When this happens, the *Finesse* will still work: a player will blind-play a connecting card.
+However, a *Fix Clue* must then be given to the player who received the clue, or they will go on to misplay.
-- Normally, after receiving a *Fix Clue*, a player would normally "stop" and not assume anything else about his hand.
-However, this is a special situation: when the original *Finesse* was given, it was a message that the focus of the clue was playable. *Information Lock Principle* applies, and it means that the original focus of the clue is also playable.
+- Normally, after receiving a *Fix Clue*, a player would "stop" and not assume anything else about his hand.
+However, when an *Out-of-Order* clue is given, the player should always go on to play the original focus of the clue.
 - For example, in a 3-player game:
   - It is the first turn and nothing is played on the stacks.
   - Bob has a red 3 and a red 2 (on slots 1 and 2 respectively).